waku-org/docs.waku.org/docs/guides/run-nwaku-node.md

 # See available command line options
 ./build/wakunode2 --help
 ```

-By default, a `nwaku` node is configured to do the following:

-- Generate a new private key and `PeerID`.
-- Listen for incoming libp2p connections on the default TCP port (`60000`).
-- Subscribe to the default Pub/Sub topic (`/waku/2/default-waku/proto`).
-- Start the `JSON-RPC` HTTP server on the default port (`8545`).
-- Enable the `Relay` protocol for relaying messages.
-- Enable the `Store` protocol as a client, allowing it to query peers for historical messages but not store any message itself.

 :::tip
 For more advanced configurations like enabling other protocols or maintaining a consistent `PeerID`, please refer to the [Node Configuration Methods](/guides/reference/node-config-methods) guide.